git/git.github.io/rev_news/drafts/edition-93.md

   Unfortunately it looks like Heather has been swamped with her own work and didn't have time to send a new version yet.
-Hopefully though we will get this very request feature soon.
+Hopefully though we will get this very requested feature soon.

 <!---
 ### Support